BackupTheBerlios/hjb-svn/trunk/docs/rst/supported-commands/create-subscriber.rst

 This POST request creates a new JMS Durable Subscriber by invoking the JMS API with parameters derived from the request.
 The command

-* constructs a durable subscriber of messages from the supplied subscriber-name and destination-url.
+* constructs a durable subscriber of messages from the Provider's messaging system.

 * the destination-url *must* be a destination URI belonging to the same Provider as the one in which the subscriber is being created.